kleros/stake-curate/frontend/docs.md

 If there are validation errors for existing fields, warn on them as well with a yellow warning sign, and show the validation error.
 > Address cannot contain character 'p'.

+If there is harddata, when there shouldn't be, or viceversa, an error shows.

-Buttons may be shown in the top right corner: a "♻️ Refresh" button, an "✏️ Edit" button, and a "🚩 Challenge" button.
+Buttons may be shown in the top right corner: a "♻️ Refresh" button, an "✏️ Edit" button, a "🗑 Delete", a "🚩 Challenge" button.

+These buttons would contract to the icons if not enough space.

-Refresh simply calls the function `refreshItem`.
+**Refresh** simply calls the function `refreshItem`.
 For simple users, this should only show if the item has been Removed, Retracted, is Outdated, Uncollateralized, etc. Advanced users may want to use this to raise the stakes, so they would need to be able to input token amounts.

 **Editing**